Unhappy customers can cost your business a fortune.

 Don’t just let your data sleep after gathering them.
 Start working on analyzing it ASAP.

-Your customers are also expecting to see where their feedback would go and whether you heard their concerns.
+Your customers also expect to see where their feedback would go and whether you heard their concerns.
 Show them that you weren’t wasting their time by making them answer all those questions.

 Note all the important feedback and the negative testimonials.
 Use them as guidelines for improvement, and don’t take them for granted.
 Discuss with your team how you can implement these improvements soon.